damianhakert/damianhakert.github.io/source/_posts/2016-03-14-gitlab-in-case-you-missed-it.md

 ## GitLab installation with Omnibus

-In the past, you could only install GitLab manually.
+In the past, GitLab was installed manually.
 Now you can install and update the service from packages thanks to Omnibus.
 [Omnibus](https://github.com/chef/omnibus-chef) is a tool developed by Chef that helps to create installation packages for complex software with a lot of components for various platforms.